unstoppabledomains/dev-docs/login-with-unstoppable/login-protocols/authentication-protocol.md

 ---
 title: Login Authentication Protocol
-description: This page describes the authentication protocol used in the Login with Unstoppable feature.
-The user's wallet signature is obtained using an extension of OIDC described below.
+description: This page describes the extension of the OpenID Connect protocol used by Login with Unstoppable to obtain a user's wallet signature.
 ---

 # Authentication Protocol